-Following this intro is an Artist’s Statement.
+Following this intro is our business philosophy.
 Then there’s a Statement of Orientation.
 After that I offer a few thought puzzlers to nibble on.
-And finally, while most of my blog posts are technical, there are also those that go a bit beyond that, and I’ll offer a selection of them to wrap up.
+And while most of the blog posts are technical, we’ll wrap up with a few that go a bit beyond that.

 Michael Hagedorn’s Statement of Orientation